 - The merchandise is almost as hard to find as the TV show, though.

-- Mid-Season Upgrade - Kouya switches to the Garuda Phoenix.
+- Mid-Season Upgrade: Kouya switches to the Garuda Phoenix.
 The rest of Tobita Club follows suit not long thereafter.

 - The Phoenix: Not so surprisingly, Garuda Phoenix, symbolizing rebirth after Eagle's "death".

 - Raised by Wolves: Wang Hu.

 - Subverted in the last episode as it is then revealed that he became like that to cope with Yuya's death.

 - Training from Hell: Quite a few phalanges were broken in the process of trying to find the right way to throw the Gears into the arena.